21st June, 2023

-Silica dust kills around 800 people every year in the UK.
+Silica dust is deadly, killing hundreds of people in the UK each year.
 Because silica dust is found in a lot of building materials, it's difficult to avoid.
 But avoid it, you must.
-Because the law, and your health, requires you to.
+Because the law, and your health, require you to.
 How much silica dust is harmful, and what are the silica dust exposure limits?

 Find out more about silica dust in our blog post what is silica dust and why is it bad for you?